NannyML/nannyml/docs/tutorials/detecting_data_drift/multivariate_drift_detection/cdd.rst

 ==============================

 The second multivariate drift detection method of NannyML is Classifier for Drift Detection.
-This method trains a classification model to differentiate between data from the reference dataset and the chunk dataset.
-Cross Validation is used for training.
-The discriminator's performance, measured by AUROC, on the cross valdated folds is the multivariate drift measure.
+It provides a measure of how easy it is to discriminate the reference data from the examined chunk data.
+You can read more about on the :ref:`How it works: Classifier for Drift Detection<how-multiv-drift-cdd>` section.
 When there is no data drift the datasets can't discerned and we get a value of 0.5.
-The more drift there is, the higher the returned measure will be.
+The more drift there is, the higher the returned measure will be, up to a value of 1.

 Just The Code
 -------------